The Art of Sensing Senses

-Maybe it's my curiosity and eagerness for learning new things that gets me excited about cooking.
-Maybe it's the whole process of creation and following a clearly outlined set of instructions.
-Maybe it's the anticipation of tasting the first bite and the designing and presentation of the plate.
-Maybe it's the sense of control and peace of mind knowing what's going into my body.
+Maybe it's my curiosity and eagerness for learning new things that gets me excited about cooking or maybe it's the whole process of creation and following a clearly outlined set of instructions.
+Maybe it's the anticipation of tasting the first bite and the designing and presentation of the plate or maybe it's the sense of control and peace of mind knowing what's going into my body.
 Maybe it's the combination of all these things that makes me enjoy cooking more and more every time.

 I studied over 100 dietary theories as a health coach.
 I don't remember most of them, but what I do remember is the idea of food and how preparing it yourself completely changes its chemical structure.

-I believe that food is energy - not just physical energy that feeds your cells, but also, metaphysical energy that feeds your mental and emotional being.
+I believe that food is energy.
+It's not just physical energy that feeds your cells, but also metaphysical energy that feeds your mental and emotional being.

-Just thinking of the process of cooking a meal - it's so much deeper than the physical action.
+Just think of the process of cooking a meal - it's so much deeper than the physical action.

 I feel the same way when I cook.
 My senses come alive.
 I become infatuated by the colors, smells, textures, and flavors.
 My sense of gratitude is elated.
-My sense of gratitude is elated.
 This sense of gratitude turns into outpouring love for the gifts of Nature - the beautiful selection of foods that give immeasurable wealth to my body.
-My creativity also ignites, as does my sense of awareness of the present moment.
+My creativity also ignites and so does my sense of awareness of the present moment.

 Cooking is artistry.
 It allows freedom of expression and creativity.
-It teaches patience, love, even meditation.
+It teaches patience, love, and awareness.

-I do kind of get into a state of calm when I cook.
+I notice I go into a state of calm when I cook.
 I get these deep thoughts about life, which are quite inspiring, just acknowledging how amazing it feels being there in the moment.